Heart attack and acute coronary syndrome

 However, ST segment elevations do not always mean the patient has a heart attack.
 For example, an inflammation in the sack around the heart (pericarditis) is another cause of ST-segment elevation.

-Non-Elevated ST Segments: Angina and Acute Coronary Syndrome.
-A depressed or horizontal ST wave suggests some blockage and the presence of heart disease, even if there is no angina present.
+Non-Elevated ST Segments: Stable Angina, Unstable Angina, and Non-ST Segment Elevation Myocardial Infarction.
+A depressed or horizontal ST segment may suggest some degree of coronary artery blockage and the presence of heart disease, even if there is no angina present.
 It occurs in about half of patients with other signs of a heart event.
-This finding, however, is not very accurate, particularly in women, and can occur without heart problems.
+This finding, however, is not very specific, and can occur without heart problems.
 In such cases, laboratory tests are needed to determine the extent, if any, of heart damage.
-In general, one of the following conditions may be present:

 An echocardiogram is a noninvasive test that uses ultrasound images of the heart.
-Your doctor can see whether a part of your heart muscle has been damaged and is not moving.
+Your doctor can see whether a part of your heart muscle has been damaged and is not moving normally.
 An echocardiogram may also be used as part of an exercise stress test, to detect the location and extent of heart muscle damage at the time of discharge or soon after you leave the hospital after a heart attack.

 Radionuclide procedures use imaging techniques and computer analyses to plot and detect the passage of radioactive tracers through the region of the heart.
 Such tracing elements are typically given intravenously.
 Radionuclide imaging is useful for diagnosing and determining:

 Angiography is an invasive test.
-It is used when doctors require a detailed “roadmap” of coronary artery blockages.
+It is used when doctors require a detailed "road map" of coronary artery blockages.
 In the procedure:

 When heart cells become damaged, they release different enzymes and other molecules into the bloodstream.
-Elevated levels of such markers of heart damage in the blood or urine may help predict a heart attack in patients with severe chest pain, and help determine treatment.
+Elevated levels of such markers of heart damage in the blood or urine may help diagnose a heart attack in patients with severe chest pain, and help determine treatment.
 Tests for these markers are often performed in the emergency room or hospital when a heart attack is suspected.
 Some markers include: